leatham22/Friend-convenient-meetup/archive/data/slim_stations/README.md

 # Slim Stations

 This directory contains optimized versions of the station data files.
+This file was used as the primary datasource until our final implementation.
 These files are:
 - Smaller in size
 - Contain only essential information
 - Optimized for quick loading and processing